ph/magento-moneris/README.markdown

-feel free to send me patches or fork the project.
+Feel free to send me patches or fork the project.

 Pier-Hugues Pellerin ph - at - heykimo.com

 Thanks to Antoine Girard - antoinegirard.com if you need magento integration contact him.

-# .
+---

 Copyright (c) 2008 Pier-Hugues Pellerin

 Permission is hereby granted, free of charge, to any person obtaining